Regnal years of English and British monarchs: Legal year

 The regnal year is distinct from the official "legal year" – that is, the calendar used for legal, civic and ecclesiastical purposes.
 The legal year also did not always coincide with the start date for the historical year.
 Until the 13th century, the English legal year began at Christmas (25 December).
 From the 13th century until 1752, the legal year began on 25 March (Lady Day).
 It is only since 1752 that the legal year was re-set to coincide with the start of the historical calendar year (1 January) (see Calendar (New Style) Act 1750).

 These date differences can also be confusing when sorting dates in old documents before 1753.
 For example, the reign of Charles I came to an end with his execution on 30 January 1649, but contemporary records such as the House of Commons Journals record this as 30 January 1648.
-To account for this complication, it is customary for historians referring to official or legal events between 1 January and 25 March to write the year down in "double-barreled" format (e.g. "30 January 1648–49", the former being the legal year, the latter the historical year).
+To account for this complication, it is customary for historians referring to official or legal events between 1 January and 25 March to write the year down in "double-barrelled" format (e.g. "30 January 1648–49", the former being the legal year, the latter the historical year).

 The regnal years listed below are given in normal historical date (not legal year).
 So a parliamentary statute that was passed on, say, 10 February 1585 (in normal calendar date) would be dated in the official record as 10 February 1584 (the legal year), and simultaneously said to have been passed in the 27th year of Elizabeth I (the regnal year that started on 17 November 1584).

+Adoption of 1 January as the start date for the year was one of Gregorian calendar reforms introduced by Pope Gregory XIII in 1582, and was quickly adopted in most Catholic countries.
+Protestant Scotland began using 1 January in 1600 (but not the rest of the Gregorian calendar until 1752).
+The double-barrelled format was commonly used in Dutch documents, as two provinces (Holland & Zeeland) had adopted the Gregorian reform early (1583), but the remaining provinces of the Netherlands only adopted it later (1700).

+Most of the European continent had already transitioned from 25 March to 1 January by the mid-17th century, when there were many English exiles abroad.
+Use of the double-barrelled format (e.g. 1674-75 or 1674/75) begins to occasionally appear in England, both in private and public records, already by the late 17th century.
+English writers of this era (e.g. Samuel Pepys's diary), tended to stick to the 25 March start date, especially if they were writing only for English audiences.
+Nonetheless, many English periodicals (newspapers, magazines, reviews, almanacs), which exploded in the early 1700s, used the historical year with 1 January start date and did not bother with double-barrelling.